“Sketching” the Pistachio App Website in Breezi

 - 2 columns: Text / Social Sharing Buttons

-If you are following this tutorial from an existing Breezi site, you must reset it to a blank starting point.
+If you are following this tutorial from an existing site from our platform, you must reset it to a blank starting point.

 Otherwise, sign up and create a new site!
 There you can just choose that same starting point (blank).